-- The day is far spent, The ening is nigh, When w. must lay down The body and die; Great God! we surrender Our dust to thy care, But, oh! for the summons Our spirit prepare. - 2 The hours that remain, Oh, with us abide, And in the dark vale Of death, be our guide; Through life's weary journey, Thou still hast been near; And in our last moments, Lord, for us appear. - 3 We die to obtain A seat with the blest, A freedom from pain, A mansion of rest; We see, not regretting, The shadows arise, The sun of life setting And night on the skizs. - 4 Though rayless the night, Though starless the skies, Extinguish'd all light, An unclouded morning Shall rise on the tomb, Before whose bright dawning Shall vanish its gloom. - 5 O, day iong foretold !
-When wilt thou appear ?
-Thy approach we behold With hope and with fear !
-O, righteous Judge, spare us, From sin set us free, And daily prepare us To stand before thee !
+- The day is far spent,

+The evening is nigh,

+When we must lay down

+The body and die;

+Great God! we surrender

+Our duet to thy care,

+But, oh! for the summons

+Our spirit prepare.

+- 2 The hours that remain,

+Oh, with us abide,

+And in the dark vale

+Of death, be our guide;

+Through life's weary journey,

+Thou still hast been near;

+And in our last moments,

+Lord, for us appear.

+- A seat with the blest,

+A freedom from pain,

+A mansion of rest;

+We see, not regretting,

+The shadows arise,

+The sun of life setting

+And night on the skies.

+- 4 Though rayless the night,

+Though starless the skies,

+Extinguish'd all light,

+And death on our eyes;

+An unclouded morning

+Shall rise on the tomb,

+Before whose bright dawning

+Shall vanish its gloom.

+- When wilt thou appear?

+When wilt thou appear?

+Thy approach we behold

+With hope and with fear!

+O, fighteous Judge, spare us,

+From sin set us free,

+And daily prepare us

+To stand before thee!